lucky-and-minie222702/MyNN/README.md

 Huge respect to NHCT who always support me <br>
 This framework is inspired on both Pytorch and Keras syntax and idea <br>
-This framework is heavily based on Numpy
+This framework is based on Jax

 # Available objects